 Coverage for diagnostic tests and care related to COVID-19

-BCBS companies will waive prior authorization for diagnostic tests and medically necessary covered services.
+BCBS companies are waiving prior authorization for diagnostic tests and medically necessary covered services.
 The companies will cover, with no cost-sharing, diagnostic testing related to COVID-19 where it is not covered as part of the Public Health Service response.
-Once there is a diagnosis of COVID-19, any care needed will be covered consistent with the member's health benefits.
+Once there is a diagnosis of COVID-19, any treatment needed will be covered without patient cost-sharing.

 Access to needed prescriptions